 Now you could come to John's defence in another way, you might say, "John is good.
 If he killed small children then they must have deserved it."
 That is one way you could defend John, but wouldn't that simply reveal that you have a rather odd sense of what is just and fair?

-Calling something good does not make it good.
+Calling something good does not make it good (see the sermon Justice).
 The God of the Bible is not arbitrary.
 Something is not good because God does it; rather God does that which is good.
 If we mistakenly believe that God does something and then call it good because we think that God does it, we may be calling something which is evil good and attributing that evil action to God.

 If we believe someone is good we are quick to believe that they do good things and slow to believe that they have done bad things.
 Is it not strange, that many who claim to believe God is good are quick to believe that he can make a person suffer without any hope of redemption or complete annihilation?
 When it comes to endless suffering, isn't it time we started saying, "There must be some kind of mistake.
 God is good.
 He loves everyone and his love is eternal and unconditional.
 Love always hopes, love always perseveres.
 If he warns he warns because of love and if he punishes he punishes because of love.
 Surely the Bible must be being mishandled!"